ARM-software/psa-api/doc/fwu/api/api.rst

 Image installation
 ^^^^^^^^^^^^^^^^^^

-The following functions are used to install prepared firmware images.
-They act concurrently on all components that have been prepared for installation.
+The following functions are used to install candidate firmware images.
+They act concurrently on all components that have been prepared as candidates for installation.

 .. function:: psa_fwu_install

    .. summary::
-      Start the installation of all firmware images that have been prepared for update.
+      Start the installation of all candidate firmware images.

    .. return:: psa_status_t
       Result status.
    .. retval:: PSA_SUCCESS
       The installation completed successfully: the affected components are now in TRIAL or UPDATED state.
    .. retval:: PSA_SUCCESS_REBOOT
-      The installation has been prepared, but a system reboot is needed to complete the installation.
+      The installation has been initiated, but a system reboot is needed to complete the installation.
 The affected components are now in STAGED state.

       A system reboot can be requested using `psa_fwu_request_reboot()`.
    .. retval:: PSA_SUCCESS_RESTART
-      The installation has been prepared, but the components must be restarted to complete the installation.
+      The installation has been initiated, but the components must be restarted to complete the installation.
 The affected components are now in STAGED state.

       The component restart mechanism is :scterm:`implementation defined`.
    .. retval:: PSA_ERROR_BAD_STATE